1970s Double Wall Lamp

 Manufacturer: To be appraised.

 This wall lamp is reminiscent with the lamps designed by Gerald Thurston (1914-2005).
 He designed several double lamps.
-They were produced by Lightolier Inc.
+They were produced by the American Lightolier Inc. company.

 Got an idea about this double wall lamp?
 Please let us know!